peteroupc/MailLib/docs/PeterO.Mail.LanguageTags.md

 <b>Return Value:</b>

 A list of language ranges with their associated qualities.
-The list will be sorted in descending order by quality; if two or more language ranges have the same quality, they will be sorted in the order in which they appeared in the given string.
+The list will be sorted in descending order by quality; if two or more language ranges have the same quality, they will be sorted in the order in which they appeared in the specified string.
 Returns null if  <i>str</i>
  is null or syntactically invalid.

 <a id="IsLanguageRange_string_bool"></a>